200803-java-devops/Project0-Samuel-F/README.md

 # Project0-Samuel-F

+## Journal App

 - An app for user to log in thier thoughts for the day

-## Journal App
+## Features

-- [ ] Start Screen
+- [ ] Start Screen Options
   - [ ] Create Entry
   - [ ] Search Entries
+    - [ ] Search by date
   - [ ] Delete Entries
+    - [ ] Delete by date
   - [ ] Close Journal